GeneralNuisance0/OU-EN-VCCV-Custom-Dictionary-For-Arachne/README.md

-# Open Utau EN VCCV Phonemizer Custom Dictionary
+# Open Utau EN VCCV Phonemizer Custom Dictionary for Arachne
-Custom Dictionary for the English VCCV Phonemizer for Open Utau, converted from snowphones' Lyric Parser dictionary.
+Custom Dictionary for the English VCCV Phonemizer for OpenUtau, converted from snowphones' Lyric Parser dictionary, and further adapted to suit the Arachne -TARANTULA II- voicebank.
+It contains changes to account for:
+- The cot-caught merger
+- Canadian raising
+- A more natural, relaxed pronunciation style
+- Several errors in the original plugin (ie: consonants that should have been voiced but were unvoiced)
+- Glottal stops
+- Dark/Syllabic Ls

-Find more about Open Utau here > https://github.com/stakira/OpenUtau
+Find more about Open Utau here > https://github.com/stakira/OpenUtau Find more about Arachne here > https://general-nuisance.neocities.org

 ## Credits
-This is the Lyric Parser dictionary made by snowphones, converted by [Halo/BagelHero](https://github.com/BagelHero) & Mim.
+This is a fork of a plugin that used the snowphones Lyrics Parser dictionary, which was converted to an OpenUtau readable format by [Halo/BagelHero](https://github.com/BagelHero) & Mim.

 You can find more about Lyric Parser here > https://snowphones.weebly.com/lyric-parser-20.html